Copyright © 1998-2009 by Bill Cotter

 Told in 15 chapters, this is a revised version of Whitman Authorized Edition 1586, which is described below.

-Daily Mirror, The (1960)
+The Daily Mirror (1960)

 Stories by B.F.
 Deakin